Force over Distance: Chapter 50

 “You don’t speak for the Oversight Committee,” Telford shot back.
 “There’s more at stake here than you’ve been made aware of, Camile.”

-Wray tipped her chin up and looked straight at Telford.
+Wray held Telford’s gaze.
 “This ship is a microcosm of the culture we brought with us.
 Martial and civilian.
 On this ship, I am the IOA.”

 “Bullshit,” Telford said.
 “You have what authority we give you.
 Which, in this case, is none.”